 SEND Processes and Procedures

 When a student is accessing special educational provision in school, they are placed on a school’s SEND Register as SEN Support.
 For students with a special educational need or disability, schools need to take action to remove barriers to learning and provide effective provision that supports their access to and progress in the curriculum.
 The role of the SENCo is to plan and oversee this provision, working alongside class and subject teachers to determine appropriate provision through the graduated approach.
 All teachers remain responsible and accountable for students receiving SEN Support; the SENCo will support teachers by providing advice on teaching strategies and resource adaptations to meet the needs of the learner.
-At times, this guidance may include strategies and approaches to effectively deploy teaching assistants.
+At times, this guidance may include strategies and approaches to effectively deploy Learning Support Assistants.

 A school’s SEND register is not fixed.
 There will be times when some students may no longer need additional support because their needs are being effectively met through quality first teaching.
 There will also be times when a student on SEN Support will need provision in addition to what the school ordinarily has on offer.